 When reps leave the office for a week or two, they lose control over the sales pipeline.

 What if leads return voicemails while they’re away?
-What about checking in with prospects who were close to buying?
+What about checking in with prospects and decision-makers who were close to buying?
 If a prospect emails the rep and doesn’t hear back, will it ruin the deal?

 Reps don’t have control over what their leads and prospects do while they’re on vacation, but they have complete control over what they do before they leave.
 This is the foundation of activity-based selling, which is the focus on activities like calls, meetings, emails and follow-ups instead of outcomes outside of the rep’s control.

 Motivate your reps to take action on as many deals in their pipeline as they can.
 For example:

 For middle and bottom of the funnel prospects, they can mention their upcoming absence to offer additional support and ask for the sale

 For top of the funnel leads, they can schedule meetings and follow-ups to answer questions that push leads further down the funnel

 This way, all leads and prospects will get the information they need to complete the purchase or move into the next stage of their buying journey.